Significance

 Importance To Berry Global and our Stakeholders

-Creating a safe and healthy work environment fosters employee satisfaction and loyalty, directly impacting our overall productivity, product quality, and operational efficiency.
-Additionally, employee engagement and development initiatives not only empower our employees to contribute effectively but also promote innovation and continuous improvement.
-Engaged employees are more likely to identify opportunities for operational enhancement and provide valuable insights into product development, driving business growth and competitiveness.
+Our employees are our greatest asset, with their safety, well-being, and growth serving as the cornerstone of our business success.
+A safe, healthy work environment cultivates employee satisfaction and loyalty, directly enhancing productivity, product quality, and operational efficiency.
+Our engagement and development initiatives empower employees to contribute effectively while fostering innovation and continuous improvement.
+Engaged team members readily identify operational enhancements and provide valuable product development insights, driving our competitive edge.

-Our Customers: The satisfaction, safety, and well-being of our employees is important to our customers.
-Our strong employee relations reflect our customers’ values and negate potential concerns about ethical and sustainable practices.
-Furthermore, our engaged and skilled workforce helps productivity and can enhance service quality, creating a more satisfying customer experience.
+Our Customers: Employee satisfaction directly influences customer experience.
+Our strong employee relations reflect our customers' values and address concerns about ethical practices.
+Our engaged workforce enhances productivity and service quality, creating superior customer experiences.

-Our Investors: Employee relations directly influence operational efficiency, risk management, and financial performance.
-By prioritizing a content and engaged workforce, we improve productivity and reduce turnover, showcasing our operational adaptability and enhancing investor confidence.
+Our Investors: Employee relations significantly impact operational efficiency, risk management, and financial performance.
+By prioritizing workforce engagement, we improve productivity and reduce turnover, demonstrating operational resilience and strengthening investor confidence.

 Our Approach